 How do you get strep throat

 The group of bacteria that causes strep throat is easily transmissible when infected people cough or sneeze.
-This way, you can get infected if you:
+You can become infected if you:

 - Drink from the same cup or plate as a sick person;

-- Touch a surface infected with saliva droplets and the touch your face.
+- Touch a surface infected with saliva droplets and then touch your face.

-Symptoms of strep throat tend to appear suddenly about 2 to 5 days and normally disappear after a week, if the infection is treated properly.
+Symptoms of strep throat tend to appear suddenly, about 2 to 5 days from initial contact.
+They normally disappear after a week if the infection is treated properly.

-Treatment for strep throat normally involves the use of antibiotics, such as amoxicillin or penicillin, which should only be taken according to the recommendations of a G.P. or infectious disease specialist, even after symptoms have disappeared.
+Treatment for strep throat normally involves the use of antibiotics, such as amoxicillin or penicillin, which should be taken as prescribed by a doctor, even after symptoms have disappeared.
+Check out other home remedies for a sore throat that you can try to complement your medical treatment.

-The doctor may also recommend the use of anti-inflammatory medication or analgesics, such as ibuprofen or acetaminophen, in order to reduce inflammation, relieve pain, and lower fever.
-There are also some tablets, that can be bought at drugstores, that have antiseptic properties, which can help relieve pain, specially before meals.
+The doctor may also recommend the use over-the-counter anti-inflammatory medication or analgesics, such as ibuprofen or acetaminophen, in order to reduce inflammation, relieve pain, and lower fever.
+Read more about how you can lower your fever at home.

 Even though it's hard to eat due to loss of appetite and throat pain when swallowing, it's important for you to eat, preferably creamy or liquid foods.
 That way you'll meet your nutritional needs and help fight the microorganisms, as food helps to strengthen the immune system.